-Child-parent psychotherapy (CPP) is an effective evidence-based treatment for young children (ages 0-5) who have experienced trauma.
+Child-Parent Psychotherapy (CPP) is an effective evidence-based treatment for young children (ages 0-5) who have experienced trauma.
 It is effective at reducing emotional and behavioral difficulties associated with trauma, enhancing safe caregiving practices, and strengthening the parent-child relationship.

 Implementing Child-Parent Psychotherapy in Your Agency